azist/azos/src/philosophy.md

 those practices hold true for 99% of cases, however you must be careful and **not blindly follow the rules** as your case may not be the best case for those rules.

-A few examples of software "truisms" which are usually taken as incontrovertible facts of life/nature:
+A few examples of software "truisms" which are usually taken as incontrovertible facts of life/nature.
+These are just a few tacit assumptions that one must be careful with:

 #### In OOP everything should be a class with "Single" responsibility
 ...so people create classes like `Adder<int,int>` etc.